Description

 Impact

 The Linux kernel HID plug‑and‑play module fails to report probe errors correctly, resulting in a NULL pointer dereference when force‑feedback (FF) functionality is first used.
 This bug can cause the system to crash or panic, interrupting all services and potentially requiring a reboot.
-The vulnerability affects confidentiality and integrity only indirectly, as the crash does not provide direct data disclosure or code execution.
+The crash does not expose sensitive data or allow arbitrary code execution.

 Affected Systems